All topics covered on this page are listed below just click on the title to go to the relevant topic:

 The following guidelines apply to every application for grants from gaming machine funds.

-ALL DOCUMENTATION SUBMITTED MUST BE ORIGINAL AND NOT COPIES.
+ALL DOCUMENTATION SUBMITTED MUST BE SCANNED ORIGINALS AND NOT COPIES.

 - All applications must comply with current regulations before they can be considered.

-- Every section of the application form must be filled out correctly and only on a current official Mainland Foundation application form.
+- Every section of the online application form must be filled out correctly.

 - Supporting documentation must be fully complete and attached to the application.